olistarri/hugb-group-5/docs/sprint5/sprint-5-decicion-protocol.md

 The others are focusing on finishing the documentation, both for the backend and for the tests.

 Everything should be ready by thursday/friday.

+# 30/10/22 Endpoint documentation
+Endpoint documentation was finished today.

+Examples of successful requests as well as requests that resulted in errors were added to show functionality.